 Cyprian (200-258) was the Bishop of Carthage and was considered the pre-eminent Latin writer of Western Christianity until Jerome and Augustine.

-Chrysostom, John – ‘Homily 19 on Matt 6’ d.
-407 8 pp., from The Homilies of Chrysostom on the Gospel of Matthew, A Library of Fathers of the Holy Catholic Church, pp. 292-300
+Chrysostom, John – ‘Homily 19 on Matt 6’ in The Homilies of Chrysostom on the Gospel of Matthew in A Library of Fathers of the Holy Catholic Church, pp. 292-300

 ‘Golden-mouthed’ Chrysostom (349-407) was born in Antioch and became the Archbishop of Constantinople.
 He has preserved homilies on most of the New Testament.